MichalZG/targets_list/README.md

 # Targets list

-Targets list is composision of website and objects database, provides a quick look at which astronomical objects from your database are visible and where they are on the sky.
+Targets list is composision of website and objects database, provides a quick look at which astronomical objects are visible and where they are on the sky.
 Moreover, you can find informations about sunset, sunrise, Moon phase/alt/az or LST for specific location and time.

 The procedure is very simple, just add some "target group" and assign new objects to it.